-We have spent a number of years developing whiteboards and selecting the best materials and surfaces to suit our products and designs.
+We have spent 30 years developing whiteboards and selecting the best materials and surfaces to suit our products and designs.
 We look at how well they perform as a writing surface, how well they clean and how magnetic receptive they are.

-Our two main product ranges are based around ThinkingWall and our custom printed whiteboards which do vary slightly in specification.
-They are both rigid panel whiteboards, but a world away from the flimsy, stain-prone options you might find from an office stationary supplier.
+Our two main product ranges are based around ThinkingWall® and our custom printed whiteboards.
+These vary slightly in specification.
+They are both rigid panel whiteboards, but a world away from the flimsy, stain-prone options you might find from an office stationery supplier.

 We regularly test a variety of different drywipe markers to choose the most suitable for our boards.
 Have a look at our posts on the best whiteboard pens on test and cleaning and refurbishing your whiteboard.

 One key function of the wall mounted ThinkingWall® whiteboards is the ability to join multiple panels with only a fine seam between each therefore creating whole wall whiteboards to suit any wall space.

 The ThinkingWall whiteboard material is not suitable for printing but we do have an alternative product range if this is required.

 For our custom printed whiteboards we use a high quality polyester based drywipe finish.
 As with the ThinkingWall® whiteboards we have tested and developed this over a number of years so we are confident in its performance for writing and cleaning.